 Tax Rules for Gifting Stocks

 When gifting stocks, it’s important to consider how you might be impacted when it’s time to file taxes.
 For instance, gifting too much stock to any one person could trigger the gift tax.
-For 2020, you can gift someone up to $15,000 (or up to $30,000 if you’re married and file a joint return) without having to file a gift tax return.
-That limit applies to individuals so if you have multiple kids, you could gift each of them stocks up to those amounts without paying gift tax.
+For 2022, you can gift someone up to $16,000 or up to $32,000 if you’re married and file a joint return without having to file a gift tax return.
+For 2023 the limits are $17,000 and $34,000, respectively.
+If you have multiple children, you could gift each of them stocks up to those amounts without paying gift tax.

 Gifting stocks that have increased in value wouldn’t require you to pay capital gains tax.
 That’s why it can be better to gift stocks rather than sell them and give someone the cash.
 But if someone you gift stocks to turns around and sells them, they may be responsible for paying capital gains tax if the stocks increased in value while they owned them.